Gipetto/site/_posts/2005-07-21-fire_up_firefox.md

   - toolbar
   - web developer
 ---
-Though I prefer to use [Safari](http://www.apple.com/macosx/features/safari/) for everyday browsing I keep [Firefox](http://www.mozilla.org/products/firefox/) on hand because it represents a major player in the browser market that I need to test against and because it has a wealth of extensions that make web development easier.
+Though I prefer to use Apple's Safari for everyday browsing I keep [Firefox](http://www.mozilla.org/products/firefox/) on hand because it represents a major player in the browser market that I need to test against and because it has a wealth of extensions that make web development easier.

 Of the many extensions for Firefox I have found a small set of extensions that really help me on a daily basis: [Fangs Screen Reader Emulator](https://addons.mozilla.org/extensions/moreinfo.php?id=402), [Javascript Debugger](https://addons.mozilla.org/extensions/moreinfo.php?id=216), [TextMarker](https://addons.mozilla.org/extensions/moreinfo.php?id=559), [View Rendered Source](https://addons.mozilla.org/extensions/moreinfo.php?id=655), [Web Developer](https://addons.mozilla.org/extensions/moreinfo.php?id=60).
 One that was pointed out to me just today is [fireFTP](https://addons.mozilla.org/extensions/moreinfo.php?id=684).
 And, of course, we all need to get our RSS fix so when I'm in Firefox I use [Sage](https://addons.mozilla.org/extensions/moreinfo.php?id=77) to get that fix.

 #### Making development easier